Jardal/A10M-Slic3r-profile/README.md

 #### Layers
 - Use adaptive slicing - for models with many skews, Quality 75% is good for many details, 35% is good few details
+- layer height - 0.3mm is maximum, for some colours (silver) 0.28.
+Thinner layer does not as much nicer finish as you think, but 0.2 are much stronger than 0.3.
+More height, more External perimeter width.
 - Avoid crossing - if on, then printing quality of small details is much worse, leave it off (maybe disappear in future - future is now)
 - External perimeters First - if you want to have as much exact surfaces as possible.
 Disable it at very small pieces if you dont want to use brim.
 - Only retract when... - disable it in rare case of simple objects or if you print infill only without perimeters (aka negative vase mode), enabled for spedd-up print